Mischa Martin

 Q: What advice would you give to an aspiring professional?

-A: First, invest in an education that matters.
-Learn a trade or profession that you can be passionate about.
-Second, select the job where the supervisor/leader is going to invest in you and support your professional growth.
-I have been blessed to have had amazing female supervisors who invested in me.
+A: Invest in an education that matters and learn a profession you’re passionate about.
+Choose a job where the supervisor/leader invests in you and supports your professional growth.
+I’ve been lucky to have had amazing female supervisors who invested in me.

 Q: What’s been your secret to success?

-A: First, I work hard, am passionate about my work, and care about the quality of my work product.
-Second, I am willing to learn from failures and from others around me.
-Third, I build relationships based on honesty, integrity, and mutual respect.
-Fourth, I have an incredible husband and family that supports my career.
+A: I work hard, am passionate about my work, and care about the quality of my work product.
+I learn from failures and others around me.
+I build relationships based on honesty, integrity, and mutual respect.
+And I have an incredible husband and family who support my career.